-4674 drw 24

-1. Industrial temperature range product for 15ns and 20ns speed grade are available as a standard device.

-2. Green parts are available, for specific speeds and packages contact your sales office.
+- 1. Industrial temperature range product for 15ns speed grade is available as a standard device.
+All other speed grades are available by special order. - Green parts available.
+For specific speeds and packages contact your sales office.LEAD FINISH (SnPb) parts are in EOL process.
+Product Discontinuation Notice PDN# SP-17-02